dubo-dubon-duponey/docker-debian/ADVANCED.md

 ### Support

-This is used regularly on macOS (intel).
+This is tested regularly on macOS (amd64) and Ubuntu 20.04 (amd64), with Docker 19.03.

-Support for other OSes and architectures is not tested daily, but bring it on if you have issues.
+Support on other OSes and architectures is not tested daily, but bring it on if you have issues.